digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/data-sources/restapi.md

 ### Setting up Google Cloud Platform

 :::info
-Before setting up the REST API data source in ToolJet, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.
+Before setting up the REST API data source in JumpStart, we need to configure the **Google Cloud Platform** to gather the API keys required for the authorization access.
 :::

 Google Cloud Platform provides access to more than 350 APIs and Services that can allow us to access data from our Google account and its services.
 Let's create an OAuth application that can be given permission to use our Google profile data such as Name and Profile picture.